 A hysterectomy can cause specific changes in your pelvic area, but it usually does not affect the ability to enjoy sex.
 In most cases, women can resume healthy, fulfilling sex lives after healing from a hysterectomy.
 This usually takes 4-6 weeks.

-If you have had sufficient time to heal, bleeding or pain during intercourse should not occur.
+If you have had sufficient time to heal, bleeding or pain during post-hysterectomy sex should not occur.
 If bleeding or pain does occur, talk with your doctor.

 During a total hysterectomy, your ovaries are removed, which means that you are no longer producing estrogen or progesterone.
 The symptoms that you may experience are similar to those of menopause because your body is going through the same type of hormone deprivation in both scenarios.
 If you haven’t been through menopause yet, then you may feel overwhelmed if menopause symptoms strike.